 What can the employer do to avoid such claims

 In a medical office, where employees are often working closely together, side-by-side, for hours at a time, it is not uncommon for situations to arise where co-workers gain a comfort level with one another.
 Though the law does not prohibit consensual relationships and voluntary workplace banter, it is when this conduct ceases to be consensual and voluntary that a claim may be born.
 To decrease one’s chances of being the target of a workplace harassment claim, a medical practice should ensure that it maintains, distributes and enforces a clear policy which alerts employees of the conduct that is unacceptable, and encourages employees to report claims of harassment.
+You should also consider sexual harassment training prevention.
 The medical practice should also enforce a policy that prohibits any form of retaliation.
 It is advisable that the practice enlist the assistance of qualified employment counsel in their jurisdiction to prepare a compliant and comprehensive policy, and to make sure that the designated receivers of the complaint know what steps to take upon receipt.

 In addition to workplace harassment, it is critical that medical practices be mindful of their obligation to prevent employment discrimination.
 Claims of discrimination usually arise when an employee is fired, denied a promotion, paid differently, or treated in a different manner that he/she believes was done because of his/her membership in a protected class.
 It is the employer’s responsibility to ensure that any action it takes is based upon a legitimate business reason.
 In response to a discrimination claim, most medical practices will deny the allegations and then proclaim that the employee was “at-will” and could therefore be fired for any reason.
 While that is often true, in today’s world, a government investigator or a court analyzing whether discrimination took place, will want to hear an actual meritorious reason for the adverse action taken against the employee before vindicating the employer.
 In other words, the simple retort that the employee was “at-will” will likely not carry the day for the employer.